Little Pine First Nation: Settlement and foundation

-and moved from the Cypress Hills region to the foot of Bluehill along the Battle River.
+and he and his people moved from the Cypress Hills region to the foot of Bluehill along the Battle River.

 From 1883-1884, Little Pine and Lucky Man camped near Poundmaker's reserve.
 Although Big Bear, Little Pine, Lucky Man, and Poundmaker all wished for adjoining reserves, they were refused.

 Early disputes

 When it came to helping these relocated bands accustom to their new ways of life in the reservations, the government's aid was abysmal.
 When buffalo began to migrate over in 1877 and the Amerindians wanted to hunt them, their requests for that needed equipment were deliberately ignored by the government.
 This competition over the buffalo sparked old hostilities as the Blackfoot, Plains Cree, and Sioux consulted over measures to regulate the hunt.
 In 1880, Big Bear and Little Pine headed south to the remaining buffalo range on the Milk and Missouri rivers, where they met with Riel.
 The Metis leader was instrumental in persuading the Montana Amerindians---these included the southern Assiniboine, the Blackfeet, the Crow, and the Gros Ventre---to allow the Northerners to hunt on their reservations.
-This alliance was eventually broken when the Canadian Amerindian groups raided the horses of the American Indian groups.
+This alliance was eventually broken when the Canadian Natives stole horses from American Indians.
 After all, they were traditional enemies.
-With this raid, the U.S. government set out military expeditions to confiscate the horses and equipment from the Canadian Amerindians and heavily restricted border crossings from that point on.
+After this horse-stealing, the U.S. government set out military expeditions to confiscate the horses and equipment from the Canadian Natives and began to restrict border crossings from that point on.

-Following these events as well as escalating tensions from the Metis Resistance, both Poundmaker and Little Pine's people left their reserves and headed for Battleford, which was the headquarters for distributing supplies.
-Settlers saw this and fled into the fort in fright, two of them having been killed by Assiniboines.
-During the last two days of March, the Cree plundered these abandoned settler houses and stores.
-Chief Little Pine died shortly afterwards.
+Following these events and after the outbreak of the North-West Rebellion, Poundmaker's and Little Pine's people left their reserves and headed for Battleford, which was a distribution point for supplies.
+Assiniboine fighters killed two settlers, and others fled into the fort in fright.
+During the last two days of March, Cree fighters plundered the abandoned settler houses and stores.